 Embedded business intelligence is the integration of business intelligence solutions within business process software.
-Embedded BI provides software with capabilities such as data visualization, analytics, dashboards, and reporting.
-Instead of using a standalone application, embedded BI enables business intelligence directly within an organization's applications.
+Embedded business analytics and embedded BI software provide software with capabilities such as data visualization, analytics, dashboards, and reporting.
+Instead of using a standalone application, embedded business intelligence enables business intelligence directly within an organization’s applications.

 Embedded BI also leverages the data context from the business applications to provide relevant information to the users as they work in familiar environments.
-Placing BI capabilities into a single application results in greater productivity and a higher rate of user adoption than using multiple applications at the same time.
+Placing BI capabilities and embedded data analytics into a single application results in greater productivity and a higher rate of user adoption than using multiple applications at the same time.
+Many organizations compare embedded bi tools with other analytics solutions to identify the best fit for long-term scalability.

 What is Self-Service BI?